-Second, you are to be congratulated for not seeking an abortion after discovering that you were pregnant.
-So many women these days have accepted the irresponsible ideology of the feminist world — that a woman “has the right to choose.”
-What choice?
-The choice to murder the child within her body—who is not responsible for being there?
-What a travesty!
+You are to be congratulated for not seeking an abortion after discovering that you were pregnant.
+So many women these days have accepted the irresponsible ideology of the feminist world — that a woman has the right to “choose.”

 Spiritual people will praise you for not caving in to the pressures of a godless society.
 I personally thank you for your high regard for the sacredness of human life.

-Attempt, therefore, to develop within your daughter a strong sense of self-esteem.
+Develop within your daughter a strong sense of self-esteem.
 All souls are worthwhile because they are creations of a loving God, are made in his very image, and because his Son died so that they might embrace eternal life — if they are disposed to accept his gift.